BrainLesion/BraTS/README.md

 from brats import AdultGliomaSegmenter from brats.utils.constants import AdultGliomaAlgorithms

-segmenter = AdultGliomaSegmenter(algorithm=AdultGliomaAlgorithms.BraTS23_1, cuda_devices="0") # these are optional args and show the default values segmenter.infer_single(
+segmenter = AdultGliomaSegmenter(algorithm=AdultGliomaAlgorithms.BraTS23_1, cuda_devices="0")
+# these parameters are optional, by default the winning algorithm will be used on cuda:0
+segmenter.infer_single(
     t1c="path/to/t1c.nii.gz",
     t1n="path/to/t1n.nii.gz",